HANNAHLEE345/HANNAHLEE345.github.io/index.md

 Okay, now the page is working as I want it to work.
 It has menu tap on the left side and the contents are on the right side.
 Updating on the page takes time.
+Why does it take this long??

 There needs to be both layouts **html file** and posts **md file**.